 1. Teaching from a base of concrete experience

 2. Recognising mathematics as abstract and general

 3. Using a variety of modes of classroom activities

 5. Recognising individual differences and different learning styles and needs

 The mathematics curriculum is divided into four main strands:

 1. Space – shape and space, colour, location, use of language for space, use of information and communication technology.

-2. Number – numbers, counting and numeration, mental computation, and estimation, place values, number computation and relationship (addition, subtraction, multiplication and division) and applying number, number patterns.
+2. Number – numbers, counting and numeration, mental computation, and estimation, place values, number computation and relationship (addition, subtraction, multiplication, and division) and applying number, number patterns.

 3. Measurement and Data – Measuring and estimation of length, mass, capacity, time, area, volume, relationships between attributes such as dimensions, area, volume, time, distance, mass, classify events as certain, possible, impossible, likely or unlikely.

-4. Reasoning and Strategies – mathematical reasoning through use of logical arguments and proofs, exploring problems which are initially unfamiliar using mathematical strategies by acting out and using materials or other means to represent a situation, mathematical modeling and simplifying the assumptions.
+4. Reasoning and Strategies – mathematical reasoning through the use of logical arguments and proofs, exploring problems which are initially unfamiliar using mathematical strategies by acting out and using materials or other means to represent a situation, mathematical modeling and simplifying the assumptions.